burst-apps-team/burst-wiki/brs-macos-installation.md

 #### 5. Download and setup the wallet

-You can download the wallet package from PoC Consortium [here](https://github.com/PoC-Consortium/burstcoin/releases).
-Once you’ve unzipped the release (burstcoin-1.3.6.zip) you should open the directory and open the `nxt.properties` file in the `conf` directory in a text editor.
-At the bottom of the file add the following lines.
+The wallet package from PoC Consortium is located [here](https://github.com/PoC-Consortium/burstcoin/releases).
+Unzip the release (burstcoin-1.3.6.zip) and open the `nxt.properties` file from the `conf` directory in a text editor.
+Add the following lines to the end of the file

     nxt.dbUrl=jdbc:mariadb://localhost:3306/burstwallet